jhkrug/jhkrug.github.io/_posts/2017-01-17-retirement_slope.md

 * Alma and Aleph Library Analytics training and projects.
 Do you need some reporting/analytics doing?
 Perhaps you don't have the skills locally at your institution yet?
 I can do the work and maintain the result.
-Much better, I can provide customised training, workshops and support to help you get to the position you want to be in for the future.
+Much better, I can provide customized training, workshops and support to help you get to the position you want to be in for the future.
 This might be particularly relevant to new Alma customers.
 I can help with anything from basic reporting, dashboards and data